agsb/milliForth-6502/README.md

 ## Time table

-include some debug code and flag
+_19/06/2024 Great review of heap and stack core code.

 _16/06/2024 Return to MITC paradigm.
             it will grow the size of code, but will work. todo a real DTC code, later.

 _15/06/2024 I found the big mistake !
 Mix DTC and MITC.
-            The compare with init was a great mistake.
+            The compare with init: was a great mistake.
             Some assembler code could lead to wrong comparations.
             For MITC primitives must have a NULL.

-_12/06/2024 random error in list the values from $00E0 to $00FF, at return
+_12/06/2024 random error in list the values
+            from $00E0 to $00FF, at return
             can not catch why

 _11/06/2024 return and change model for 'minimal indirect thread code' with lots of